Search for nonresonant new physics signals in high-mass dilepton events produced in association with b-tagged jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 The effect of the JES uncertainty on the estimated event yields is $\approx$2\% for signal and background in the 1\PQb final state and is around 2--4\% in the 2\PQb final state, whereas the effect of jet energy resolution (JER) uncertainty is negligible compared to the statistical uncertainty of the simulation.
 Uncertainties in the \PQb tagging efficiency are estimated by varying the associated SFs by one standard deviation (SD) and computing the impact on the estimated event yields for background and signal.
 The SF depends on the flavor of the parton that originated the jet and the uncertainties are estimated for heavy-flavor (\PQb and \PQc) jets and light-flavor quark or gluon jets separately.
 The effect of this uncertainty is less than 5\% for both signal and background.

 Systematic effects due to imprecise knowledge of the PDFs in the SR are determined by reweighting the simulated mass distributions according to the replicas of the NNPDF3.1 next-to-NLO PDF set and computing the 68\% interval of the observed changes, using the PDF4LHC prescription~\cite{Butterworth:2015oua}.
-The contribution of this uncertainty at low mass ($<$1500\GeV) is $\approx$2\% and at high mass is $\approx$5\% for the DY+jets simulation.
-The PDF uncertainty is significant for the subdominant \ttbar background, since it is initiated predominantly by gluon fusion, resulting in an uncertainty of around 30\% at high mass.
-The PDF uncertainty for signal samples is around 2\% at high masses.
+In addition to the PDF variations, uncertainties from variations of the renormalization and factorization scales are also evaluated by varying the scales by factors of 0.5 and 2.0, respectively.
+The contribution of the PDF and scale uncertainties at low mass ($<$1500\GeV) is $\approx$2\% and at high mass is $\approx$5\% for the DY+jets simulation.
+The uncertainty is significant for the subdominant \ttbar background, since it is initiated predominantly by gluon fusion, resulting in an uncertainty of around 30\% at high mass.
+The combined PDF and scale uncertainty for signal samples is around 2\% at high masses.

-The overall event selection efficiency including trigger, reconstruction, and identification is assigned a relative uncertainty of 6 (8)\% for barrel-barrel (barrel-endcap) events in the dielectron channel, whereas an uncertainty of 1--2\% is assigned everywhere in the dimuon channel.
+The overall event selection efficiency including trigger, reconstruction, identification, and isolation is assigned a relative uncertainty of 6 (8)\% for barrel-barrel (barrel-endcap) events in the $\Pe\Pe$ channel, whereas an uncertainty of 1--2\% is assigned everywhere in the $\PGm\PGm$ channel.

 The uncertainty in the electron energy scale is 2\% in the barrel and 1\% for the endcap region for all three years of data taking.
-The uncertainty in the dielectron mass resolution is negligible.
+The uncertainty in the $\Pe\Pe$ mass resolution is negligible.

 Potential biases in the muon momentum scale, particularly at high \pt, have been studied using the generalized endpoint method~\cite{highpt_muons}.
 No bias has been found within the statistical uncertainties in the method.
 These uncertainties are hence assigned as systematic uncertainties in the muon \pt scale.
 The impact of this uncertainty is 1--2\% for background events at high mass (3000--4000\GeV); whereas it is as large as 5\% for signal events.